 Their main worry is that a skill shortage is the biggest obstacle on the way of developing and implementing AI and machine learning technology.
 Four out of five companies say the difficulty they have in finding skilled workers is preventing them from investing in innovation.

 Since 2012, Germany has attracted more than 60,000 highly-skilled workers under the EU’s Blue Card program.

 The country would need a much larger influx to compensate for the skilled workers shortage.
 However, it’s highly unlikely to be coming from the homegrown workforce in the nearest future.
-AI, machine learning and IT aren’t topping the list of most popular professions for young Germans, taking the fifths place far below the leaders “car mechanic” and “office administration”.
+AI, machine learning and IT aren’t topping the list of most popular professions for young Germans, taking the fifths place far below the leading “car mechanic” and “office administration”.

 Demand for AI skills in the UK has almost tripled over the last three years, according to the job website Indeed.
 Indeed compiled a study assessing various job posting since 2015.
 The study revealed a big increase in demand for AI and machine learning specialists across the country.

 UK’s demand for AI skills has been growing much faster than that in the US, Canada and Australia.
 In 2018, the number of AI roles advertised in the UK was 1,300 out of every million – double the rate in Canada and 20% more than in the US.

 “Britain’s reputation as a tech leader has made it a natural home for the booming AI sector, and the UK’s concentration of AI jobs has risen steadily – and now outstrips that in the other major English-speaking countries.”

 Tara Sinclair, economist and senior fellow at Indeed.com